 - You can reheat in a small saucepan over a low heat, or you can microwave in 30-second intervals until warmed through (although we prefer the stovetop method for reheating).

 - I wouldn’t freeze leftovers since the sauce won’t hold up well once thawed because of the cheese.

 Questions about this recipe?
 Did you make it?
-Let me know in the comments below!
+Please leave a star rating and review below!

 Garlic Herb Butter Pasta

 - 8 ounces pasta I used shells